rstudio/shiny-workflows/README.md

 * `after-check-failure.R` / `after-check-failure.sh`
   * Run in `R-CMD-check.yaml` on any failure
 * `before-install.R` / `before-install.sh`
-  * Run in `./.github/actions/install-r-package` after R is installed, but before the local package dependencies are installed.
+  * Run in `./setup-r-package` after R is installed, but before the local package dependencies are installed.

 These scripts should be done for their side effects, such as copying files or installing dependencies.

-For example, a common use case for using a shell script over an R script would be to install system dependencies.
+For example, a common use case for using a shell script over an R script would be to install custom system dependencies.
 Since installation is usually **O**perating**S**ystem specific, you'll likely want to make use of System environment variables, such as `$RUNNER_OS`.
 Link: https://docs.github.com/en/actions/learn-github-actions/environment-variables

 Example usage of `before-install.sh`:
 ``` bash